 What Is the Hardness of Cheyenne's Water?

 The hardness of water refers to the amount of dissolved calcium and magnesium in the water.
 As water travels over or through the ground, it dissolves these naturally occurring minerals.
-These minerals can make cleaning with the water more challenging and may leave drinking glasses less clear.
+These minerals can make cleaning with the water more challenging and may leave drinking glasses spotted.

-Cheyenne's water is generally soft but may be considered moderately hard depending on how much water comes from wells.
+Cheyenne's water is generally soft but may be considered moderately hard depending on how much water comes from wells and which wells Cheyenne is using.
 On average, approximately 85 percent of Cheyenne’s water comes from reservoirs (softer water) and 15 percent from wells (harder water).